Harvest Home (residential)

 A home away from home

 The Harvest Home seeks to support pregnant and parenting women struggling with mental illness and substance use disorders as they focus on recovery.
 Women involved in the program are able to experience the opportunity for growth without guilt, shame or judgment by making healthy choices and starting to prioritize their personal needs as well as the needs of their children.

-Harvest Home is currently the only in-patient program for women in Thurston and Mason Counties.
-Providing an in-patient setting in Olympia will allow women who live locally to stay closer to family while they work on their recovery.
+Harvest Home is currently the only residential program for women in Thurston and Mason Counties.
+Providing a residential setting in Olympia allows women who live locally to stay closer to family while they work on their recovery.
 The newly refurbished 16-bed facility will provide a safe and stable home away from home for women and their children up to three years old, as well as those who do not have (custody of their) children.

 Who does the Harvest Home serve?

 The Harvest Home serves pregnant and parenting women who are seeking abstinence from drugs or alcohol.
 Participants of this program will be women who are experiencing a co-occurring disorder (behavioral health and substance use disorder), and their small children (up to age three).
 Experienced healthcare professionals will assist women in their journey to a healthier life.
 The program meets the ASAM criteria for treatment services.
 Harvest Home is designed for women who are referred from local and statewide outpatient/assessment SUD programs.

 What are the goals of the Harvest Home?